Loading…

 Blue Iris runs as a single application on a single Windows machine.
 Its scalability is directly limited by the processing power, memory, and storage capacity of that machine.
 Most Blue Iris deployments handle between 8 and 64 cameras effectively, depending on resolution and recording settings.
 Pushing beyond these numbers requires either reducing quality settings or accepting degraded performance.
 There is no native clustering, multi server distribution, or cloud scaling capability.

-Visylix is architected for hyperscale, supporting over one million concurrent streams through its zero copy architecture.
+Visylix is architected for hyperscale, supporting over one million concurrent streams through its optimized architecture.
 The platform distributes workloads across multiple processing nodes, scales horizontally as camera counts grow, and maintains sub 500 millisecond WebRTC latency even at massive scale.
-Multi tenant support, role based access control, and comprehensive audit logging provide the operational infrastructure that enterprise deployments demand.
+Multi tenant support, role based access control, and full audit logging provide the operational infrastructure that enterprise deployments demand.

 For a homeowner or small business with 16 cameras, Blue Iris single machine architecture is perfectly adequate and refreshingly simple.
 For an organization managing hundreds or thousands of cameras across multiple sites, Blue Iris architecture becomes a fundamental constraint that no amount of hardware upgrading can fully resolve.